 Force of Nature

-The proprietor of the resort, Richard Genovese first invested in Clayoquot Sound in 1995, with the purchase of sea-to-sky acreage in nearby Quait Bay.
+The founder of the resort, Richard Genovese first invested in Clayoquot Sound in 1995, with the purchase of sea-to-sky acreage in nearby Quait Bay.
 A 16-room floating resort, anchored in the bay and connected by docks to forested hills, trails and lakes, opened in 1997.
 Soon after, a beautiful land-based spa and longhouse were built on the property and the resort hosted guests from all over the world.
 With the opening and rapid growth of the Outpost, the Quait Bay resort was eventually re-purposed for private use, but its operation ignited in Genovese, a life-changing passion and underlying philosophy for sustainable development.
 Ironically, Quait Bay was to be immortalized in the dramatic history of Clayoquot Sound.

 An excerpt from the resort’s Sounder newsletter dated 2001: Resource-based economy comes full circle.
 Little more than a decade ago, the Clayoquot Sound landscape looked very different than it does today.
 Tofino was a fishing village with just a few hotels, and logging camps dotted the coastline.
 Locals relied on fishing and forestry for their livelihood.
 More than ten years laters, locals still look to the hills and the sea for sustenance, but through a very different lens.